AI-secure/MMDT/README.md

 An example of the output summarized score can be found [here](./mmdt/perspectives/hallucination/README.md?plain=1#L76).

 ### Notes
-+ Each of the six areas has its subdirectory containing the respective code and README.
++ Each of the six perspectives has its subdirectory containing the respective code and README.

 + Follow the specific `README`: Every subdirectory has its own README.
 Refer to these documents for information on how to run the scripts and interpret the results.